Tharunkumar0901/customersurvey/README.md

 # customersurvey

-in this I have used basic html,css,javascript dor a customer survey for people
+in this I have used basic html,css,javascript for a customer survey for people